- Motor Controller Replacement Kit

 Plug the charge port's red connector to the battery's red connector.
 Make sure the two are lined up so that the wire colors match.
 Do not force them if they are not lined up.

-Carefully plug all 3 motor wires for the first motor into the motor controller.
+Plug the motor wires into the motor controller.

-On some newer boards and replacement motors, the connections may differ from what is shown and may instead be: red-red, green-green, blue-blue.
+On some newer replacement motors the connections may differ from your original motor: red-red, green-green, blue-blue.

 Power off the board.
 Disconnect the battery from the motor controller before proceeding.